thafeezz/MTCdocs/frontend/content/docs/lib/index.md

 # Library

-{%note%} 🚧 This page will contain quick links in the future.
-For now, see the subdirectories for content.{%/note%}
+{%alert%} 🚧 This page will contain quick links in the future.
+For now, see the subdirectories for content.{%/alert%}
+{%tip%}dsfa{%/tip%}